akiyamalab/BO-DTI/README.md

     - n_init ...
 Specify the initial number of samples: n_init > 0<br>
 - seed ...
 Fix the division of cross validation
 - job-id ...
 Specify the job id
-- workdir ... ログファイルを出力するデSpecify the directory to output log filesィレクトリを指定する
+- workdir ...
+Specify the directory to output log files

 For other, please refer to PyDTI